qubies/o_norm/README.md

   --examples EXAMPLES   The base number of examples to generate (default: 10000) --max_length MAX_LENGTH
-                        The maximum length of an obfuscated curse (default: 50) --negative_percent NEGATIVE_PERCENT
+                        The maximum length of an obfuscated curse (default: 50) --all_curses_percent ALL_CURSES_PERCENT
-                        The percentage of negative examples, between 0.0 and 0.99 (default: 0.5) --all_curses_percent ALL_CURSES_PERCENT
+                        The percentage of the number of examples that is generated using the full curse dictionary (default: 0.15) --common_curses_percent COMMON_CURSES_PERCENT
-                        The percentage of the number of examples that is generated using the full curse dictionary (default: 0.25) --strong_curses_percent STRONG_CURSES_PERCENT
+                        The percentage of the number of examples that is generated using values greater than 1 in the curse dictionary (default: 0.25) --really_common_curses_percent REALLY_COMMON_CURSES_PERCENT
-                        The percentage of the number of examples that is generated using the strong curse dictionary (default: 0.25) --all_negative_words_percent ALL_NEGATIVE_WORDS_PERCENT
+                        The percentage of the number of examples that is generated using values of 2 in the curse dictionary (default: 0.15) --all_negative_words_percent ALL_NEGATIVE_WORDS_PERCENT
-                        The percentage of the number of examples that is generated using the full in the vocabulary dictionary (default: 0.25) --short_negative_words_percent SHORT_NEGATIVE_WORDS_PERCENT
+                        The percentage of the number of examples that is generated using the full in the vocabulary dictionary (default: 0.1) --short_negative_words_percent SHORT_NEGATIVE_WORDS_PERCENT
-                        The percentage of the number of examples that is generated using words with a length of 4 or less in the vocabulary dictionary (default: 0.25) --seed SEED           Seed the random number generator for repeatable results -- -1 is random (default: -1) --output_file OUTPUT_FILE
+                        The percentage of the number of examples that is generated using words with a length of 4 or less in the vocabulary dictionary (default: 0.2) --numeric_percent NUMERIC_PERCENT
+                        The percentage of the number of examples that is generated using numeric strings (default:
+                        0.15)
+  --seed SEED           Seed the random number generator for repeatable results -- -1 is random (default: -1) --output_dir OUTPUT_DIR
-                        The file to write the curses to in json format. if empty they will print to stdout.
+                        The directory to write the curses to in json format. if empty they will print to stdout.
                         (default: )
+  --curse_file CURSE_FILE
+                        A custom json file of curses to train on (default: o_norm) --vocab_file VOCAB_FILE
+                        A custom vocabulary file used for negative examples (default: o_norm)
 ```

 # Build Model and Train